American DeveloperNews

 A three-building Coral Gables office campus changed hands at 65% leased, a bet that renovated space in a supply-constrained submarket will fill.

-Editorial oversight: JR Stewart · How we report
+Edited by Carlos Ramirez · How we report

 PGIM sold the Ponce office complex in Coral Gables for $97.8 million to a group including Intalex, Itero, Greenwall Capital Management, and the family office of the late Carl DeSantis.
-The 717,805-square-foot campus spans two towers — 257,168 square feet at 2525 Ponce de Leon Boulevard and 93,670 square feet at 2555 Ponce de Leon Boulevard — plus a three-story parking garage at 152 Valencia Avenue.
+The 717,805-square-foot campus spans two towers, 257,168 square feet at 2525 Ponce de Leon Boulevard and 93,670 square feet at 2555 Ponce de Leon Boulevard, plus a three-story parking garage at 152 Valencia Avenue.
 It was 65% leased at closing.

-The numbers.
 The buyers secured a $105 million acquisition loan from Acore Capital, financing that exceeds the purchase price to fund an estimated $30 million renovation targeted for completion in 2027.
 The buildings date from 1966 to 2004.
 Hines will continue as property manager, and CBRE brokered the sale.
 “Premier assets in high-growth, supply-constrained markets continue to outperform,” said Jack Henry Kapp, a Greenwall managing partner.

-What’s next.
 The new ownership will pursue the renovation and lease-up of the roughly 35% of vacant space, testing whether upgraded amenities can draw tenants in a market where newer product commands a premium.
 The deal adds to a run of capital rotating into South Florida office at reset bases, a contrast to the caution still gripping many gateway markets.

 Sources